-5.4.
-Visual Inspections
+6.4.
+Visual inspections

-In closing, we discuss some qualitative aspects of the embeddings visible in Figure 5.
-For each dataset, CONNt-SNE415 embeddings are shown vertically atop the best performing case (according to Figure 3[b]) of regular t-SNE, which is P{10} for all except Ocean City (P{20}).
-PCA initialized results are shown, as these outperformed most randomly initialized embeddings according to Figure 3.
+In closing, we discuss some qualitative aspects of the embeddings visible in Fig. 5.
+For each dataset, CONNt-SNE embeddings are shown vertically atop the best performing case (according to Fig. 3[b]) of regular t-SNE, which is P{10} for all except Ocean City (P{20}).
+PCA initialized results are shown, as these outperformed most randomly initialized embeddings according to Fig. 3.
 Point colors represent the prototype's true class label (decided via plurality vote of its receptive field), and point sizes represent the (relative) size of the prototype's receptive field.
-Overall, CONNt-SNE embeddings are very similar to those induced by the best performing regular t-SNE (P{10}/P{20}) which supports the main assertion of this work: CONNt-SNE's data-driven modifications to t-SNE's similarity cause no degradation to the quality of embeddings; in some cases they result in visual improvement.
-In what follows we point out a few details in the embeddings of each dataset for further discussion.
+The annotations in each panel describe the true class labels (represented by different colors) for each dataset: for MNIST these are handwritten digits 1- 10; for FMNIST they are articles of clothing; for KMNIST the Hiragana characters are shown; the mapping for COIL20's integer encodings is shown in Fig. 2; for Flow18 the cell types from [36] are annotated; the different material types in the Ocean City spectral image (e.g., concrete, waters, vegetation) are encoded by the same letters A,B,etc. as described in [9].